evzs/GroupieTracker_Chibane_Eva/docs/devjournal.md

 # "DEV JOURNAL"
-Daily log of progression for the project and contributions to it.
+Daily loga of my progression on the project and contributions to it.

 ### 2023-03-06
 - API choice